10up/insert-special-characters/CONTRIBUTING.md

 ## Release instructions

 1. Starting from `develop`, cut a release branch named `release/X.Y.Z` for your changes.
-2. Version bump: Bump the version number in `insert-special-characters.php` and `config.php` if it does not already reflect the version being released.
+2. Version bump: Bump the version number in `insert-special-characters.php` and `package.json` if it does not already reflect the version being released.
 3. Changelog: Add/update the changelog in `CHANGELOG.md`
-4. Update the `.pot` file by running `npm run makepot`.
-5. Check to be sure any new files/paths that are unnecessary in the production version are included in `.github/action-release/rsync-filter.txt`.
+4. Check to be sure any new files/paths that are unnecessary in the production version are included in `.gitattributes`.
-6. Merge: Make a non-fast-forward merge from your release branch to `develop`, then do the same for `develop` into `master`. `master` contains the stable development version.
+5. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `master`. `master` contains the stable development version.
-7. Push: Push your master branch to GitHub, e.g. `git push origin master`.
+6. Push: Push your master branch to GitHub, e.g. `git push origin master`.
+7. Git tag: Create a [new release](https://github.com/10up/insert-special-characters/releases/new) as `X.Y.Z` on the `master` branch in GitHub.
-8. [Wait for build](https://xkcd.com/303/): Head to the [Actions](https://github.com/10up/insert-special-characters/actions) tab in the repo and wait for it to finish if it hasn't already.
-If it doesn't succeed, figure out why and start over.
+8. Deploy to WordPress.org: Head to the [Actions](https://github.com/10up/insert-special-characters/actions) tab in the repo and wait for the Deploy to WordPress.org workflow to finish if it hasn't already.
+If it doesn't succeed, figure out why and head back to delete the tag and try again.
-9. Check the build: Check out the `stable` branch and test for functionality locally.
-10. Git tag: Create the release as `X.Y.Z` on the `stable` branch in GitHub.
-It should now appear under [releases](https://github.com/10up/insert-special-characters/releases) and in the WordPress admin as an update as well.